Lawrence Springborg: 2004 election

 The campaign for the 2004 state election relied heavily on Springborg's personal profile.
 He literally ran for much of the campaign, appearing to be jogging through state forests on electoral advertising, emphasising his physical fitness.
 The Nationals marketed Springborg merchandise extensively, including life-size cardboard cutouts.
 In a move unthinkable for Nationals of an earlier era, he appeared in a Courier-Mail photograph clad only in a towel and ironing his own shirt.

 2006 election

 As water management became an increasingly important issue during the drought, Springborg criticised Labor's handling of the water issue.
-Amid speculation that the 2006 state election election would be called early, the Liberal Party deposed Quinn and elected Bruce Flegg as leader in his place, who has in the past had a poor relationship with Springborg.
+Amid speculation that the 2006 state election would be called early, the Liberal Party deposed Quinn and elected Bruce Flegg as leader in his place, who has in the past had a poor relationship with Springborg.
 Springborg pressed Beattie to serve a full term and not call an election before one was due.
 On 15 August 2006, Beattie called an election for 9 September of that year.
 Springborg again conceded defeat at 8 pm on 9 September 2006.

 In the wake of his second election defeat, he announced his resignation as leader of the National Party on 14 September 2006.
 His former deputy, Jeff Seeney, ascended to the leadership position uncontested on 18 September 2006, alongside Maroochydore representative Fiona Simpson as Deputy Leader.